 Dental hygienists help patients develop and keep good oral health.
 They may explain the relationship between diet and oral health.
 They also may give advice to patients on how to select toothbrushes and other oral-care devices.

-High school students interested in becoming dental hygienists should take courses in biology, chemistry, and mathematics.
-Some dental hygiene programs also require applicants to have completed at least one year of college.
-Specific entrance requirements vary from one school to another.
-Most schools offer laboratory, clinical, and classroom instruction.
-Hygienists study anatomy, physiology, nutrition, radiography, and periodontology, which is the study of gum disease.
 Sometimes patients are in extreme pain or mental stress, and the hygienist must be sensitive to their emotions.
-Dental hygienist must follow specific rules and protocols to help diagnose and treat a patient.
+Dental hygienists must follow specific rules and protocols to help diagnose and treat a patient.
 In rare cases, dental hygienists work without the direct supervision of a dentist.

 Dental hygienists must be good at working with their hands.
 They generally work in tight quarters on a small part of the body using very precise tools.
-Dental hygienists must work closely with dentists and patients.
 Dental hygienists should be comfortable performing physical tasks, such as bending over patients for a long time.
 Dental hygienists must understand how to operate complex machinery, including x-ray machines and powered instruments.